 Everyone wants their wedding ceremony to be memorable right?!
 No one ever actually plans for anyone to forget it, yet the ceremony sometimes gets short-shrift.
 Couples tell me they’re worried about their guests being bored during their ceremony.
-If that’s you, you’re in the right place: I can’t stand boring ceremonies either!.Just the thought of it makes me cringe.
+If that’s you, you’re in the right place: I can’t stand boring ceremonies either!
 So, here are some ways you can make your wedding ceremony more original.

 Make it engaging